 Citizens of Slovenia who are currently in the US can contact the Embassy for more information:T: +1 202 386 6601 or write to sloembassy.washington(at)gov.si

 Slovenian citizens who are currently in Slovenia can contact the Ministry of Foreign Affairs:

 T: +386 1 478 2317 or write to consular affairs.mzz(at)gov.si

-Further information can be found on the website of the U.S. Department of State - https://travel.state.gov/content/travel/en/News/visas-news/presidential-proclamation-coronavirus.html
+Further information may be obtained on the website of the US Department of State - https://travel.state.gov/content/travel/en/News/visas-news/presidential-proclamation-coronavirus.html

 Slovenian travelers in the US are advised to follow the media and instructions of local authorities as well as be prepared for potential delays due to mitigation measures.

 Travel Advice by the Ministry of Foreign Affairs related to the visit to the U.S. in relation to Covid-19 may be found at: https://www.gov.si/drzave/zdruzene-drzave-amerike